 - We also recommend merino wool socks, or their artificial equivalent.
 These, possibly more than anything, go a long way to keep your feet dry and comfortable, and help prevent blisters and sores.

-- Cotton gets really heavy when wet and takes forever to dry, so in the rainforest, it’s better to wear long-sleeved shirts and long pants made from lightweight, quick dry materials (like nylon).
+- Always wear trousers and long-sleeved shirts in the jungle.
+Also, cotton gets really heavy when wet and takes forever to dry, so in the rainforest, it’s better to wear long-sleeved shirts and long pants made from lightweight, quick dry materials made for hiking (like nylon).

 - Maybe a little too much info, but boxer briefs help to keep down chaffing when taking long multi-day treks!